hasanain/sicp/README.md

 # sicp

-Solutions for the sicp book
+My solutions to the exercises in SICP.